Guides have an exciting and varied programme designed to inspire, challenge and encourage girls to make a difference in their community.

 As girls progress through Guides they’ll have a chance to lead small groups and support younger girls to have fun and make friends.
 They can even get involved in our leadership opportunities.

-They decide together in their groups what they do in their meetings.
+Girls decide together in their groups what they do in their meetings.
 Choosing from the wide range of badges, skills and activities covered by our six programme themes.
-So whether girls want to try a new sport, have a go at performing, run a debate or brush up on your first aid skills – they can.
+So whether they want to try a new sport, have a go at performing, run a debate or brush up on their first aid skills – they can!

-You’ll never be stuck for something to do in Guides.
-Whether girls want to dedicate their time to exploring the outdoors, really focus on their hobbies, or challenge themselves with something new, there’s something to suit everyone.
+Guides are never stuck for something to do.
+Whether girls want to dedicate their time to exploring the outdoors, focus on their hobbies, or challenge themselves with something new, there’s something to suit everyone.

-Guides can work towards interest badges – about photography, geocaching, human rights and more, develop life skills with skills builders and work hard to earn unique awards like the Commonwealth award, the Guide Gold award and the six Theme awards.
-This will really help you at school and later in life.
+Guides can work towards interest badges – about photography, geocaching, human rights and more – develop life skills with skills builders and earn unique awards like the Commonwealth award, the Guide Gold award and the six Theme awards, to help girls in school and later in life.